How Churches can Overcome a Toxic Culture-

 Nowhere is this truer than in the area of sex.

-On one end of the spectrum, there are churches that have lowered their sexual standards in an effort to help unbelievers feel more comfortable in Christian community.
+On one end of the spectrum, there are churches that have lowered their sexual standards in an effort to help unbelievers and immature Christians feel more comfortable in Christian community.
 These churches have unwittingly adopted the same attitudes towards sex as the unbelieving world.
 Other Christians have simply embraced a slightly more “Christian” version of the worldly standard.
 For example: many believers do not care if an engaged couple has sex before marriage (as long they are careful keep it on the down-low).
-However, these same people are appalled at the mere thought of two Christians living together before marriage.
+However, these same people are appalled at the mere thought of two Christians living together before marriage because the sin is out in the open instead of carefully hidden.

 On the other end of the spectrum, there are churches whose entire spiritual identity is built around preventing sexual activity of any kind from taking place in the lives of unmarried people.
 These churches spend more time addressing the spiritual threats of swimsuits, hand-holding and premarital front-hugs than they do discussing salvation and related issues such as repentance and discipleship.
 This is not only a serious derailment from the churches principal mission (Matthew 28:17-20, 2nd Timothy 2:4, Matthew 10:8).
 It also makes Christians look like a bunch of sex-obsessed weirdos.